ashfaqalmoosa/enbdleap-python-core/README.md

 # enbdleap-python-core
-A framework based on fastify
+A framework based on fastapi